Kalimaha/wds/README.md

 });
 ```

+### MongoDB

-The code needed to query a NoSQL database is exactly the same: only the specified datasource code and the query change.
+The code needed to query a MongoDB database is very similar to the previous one.
+There is one additional parameter, ```collection```, to specify the name of the collection to query:

 ```javascript
 $.ajax({